Skip to content

 Tools solve a problem and the user leaves.
 That is fine, that is the job.
 But around the same time I was building directories, I started a separate branch of the portfolio that scratched a different itch: things people come back to for their own sake.

 This branch also taught me how much of building is branding, and how unglamorous that part is.
 I spent a genuinely surprising amount of time on logos and favicons.
 A mark can look great at full size and look like nothing as a sixteen-pixel browser-tab icon.
-One commit in this era removed seven hundred and forty-eight em dashes from a single site in one pass, which tells you something about how much of this work is small, boring, and necessary.
+One commit in this era stripped seven hundred and forty-eight em dashes out of a single site in one pass, which tells you about how much of this work is small, boring, and necessary.

 A weak favicon makes a real project feel unfinished.
-A strong one makes a small project feel real.
-Once you are running a portfolio, the logos are not decoration.
-They are the trust layer, and I learned to treat them that way.
+A strong one makes a small project feel legit.
+Once you are running a portfolio, the logos stop being decoration and start being the trust layer, and I learned to treat them that way.

 // era 07 / the first real saas / early 2026 onward